epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 # Natural Language Processing

+If you are in a hurry:

+You can play with these demo apps to see what can NLP do.

+* NLP task overview

+Here are the [links]() to all the notebooks to help you , and [here]() are all my medium aritcles.

+If you have time, check the theories and the tasks in detail below:

 This is a tutorial helps you understand the NLP world, from basic knowledge to building a real application, also gives resources to become an advanced researcher.
 Please notice that audio processing is not included in this tutorial.

 If you are already a python programmer, I would suggest you also read through the guide from [AllenNLP](https://guide.allennlp.org/) and [spaCy](https://course.spacy.io/en).
 First go through it fast to get the general idea of NLP.
 Then check [spaCy 101](https://spacy.io/usage/spacy-101) to see what the a NLP library offers to build a NLP application.
 Most libraries offer text preprocessing, cleansing and model training.